 Likewise, when the size of the farm increases, farmers tend to use different technologies, which can be possible by adopting a new mobile technology application.
 The Coefficient of farm size is positively and significantly correlated implying that large-scale farmers are more likely to adopt due to their wealth and possible for them to invest in new technologies through the information drawn through high-end mobile phones.
 Results also show that increased farm size increases the adaptation of mobile apps by 4 percent.

 The result shows that credit accessibility is positively and significantly related indicates if a farmer has access to credit his probability of adopting mobile phones and their application increases by 16 percent.
-A majority of the farmers in the study area were found to be small farmers, they purchase mobile phones based on monthly installments.
+A majority of the farmers in the study area were found to be small farmers, they purchase mobile phones based on monthly instalments.

 It is also noted that perception about mobile usage is also positively related to education, non-farm income, and farm income.
 It shows that farmers with good educational backgrounds use more mobile application technology that is believed to create awareness among themselves and shows the probability of perceivers by 21 percent.
 Likewise, on-farm income and off-farm income increases the chance of adoption of mobile application by 0.02 percent, respectively.